Aa-Aanegola/Concurrency-in-C/q3/README.md

 ```
 Aman is waiting for the coordinator to find their T-shirt size...
 ```
-This indicates that Aman has finished his performance, and is waiting for a coordinator to find his T-Shirt size (this takes 2 seconds).
+This indicates that Aman has finished his performance, and is waiting for a coordinator to find his T-Shirt size (this takes 2 seconds, and yes people receive T-shirts for performing).

 ```
 Abhijeet has received a T-Shirt!